 - Mood: Sleep loss may result in irritability, impatience, inability to concentrate, and moodiness.
 Too little sleep can also leave you too tired to do the things you like to do.

 In order to get more sleep, try to discipline yourself about your sleep time.
 I personally find that putting an alarm clock to remind me to sleep works well.
-Some people also find that a night session of meditation or binaural beats helps you get better sleep.
+Some people also find that a night session of meditation (especially Yoga Nidra) helps you get better sleep.

 Takeaway: make sure you are getting enough sleep.